 The factory is audited against its HACCP (hazard analysis critical control points).

 The factory is licensed with Dairy Food Safety Victoria (DFSV).

 The raw milk is stored within segregated specialty silos and samples are tested by an independent laboratory to ensure that no A1 β-casein protein is detected.

 Upon confirmation that the milk is A1 free ('not detected') it is standardised according to CODEX regulations and heat treated to 135°C to ensure commercial sterility is achieved.

-The milk is aseptically packed into individual tamper-proof Tetra Pak cartons at a rate of 400 cartons per minute.
+The milk is aseptically packed into individual tamper-proof Tetra Pak cartons.

 All cartons are individually coded with the date, time, line number and jaw number for traceability.